brineamelia/P1-WIL/README.md

 ## CREDITS/REFERENCES:

-Images:
+Images and Information:

-I used the following website to source my images and information:
+I used the following websites to source my images and information:

 Homepage:

 - [link to image on index page](https://unsplash.com/)

-Leaders: Link to images on leaders page
+Leaders page:

 - [Link to images on leaders page](https://www.theceomagazine.com/business/management-leadership/female-ceos/)